Are you wondering what makes an air purifier and dehumidifier different?

 |Removes||Allergens, Dust, Pet Dander, Mold Spores, Bacteria, and Smoke||Mold, Mildew, and Dust Mites|

-Note: If an air purifier sounds like something you need, take a look at our post on the top rated air purifiers to see what’s available.
-We also have a guide on the best air cleaner with a reusable filter if you’re looking to save the most money.
+Note: If an air purifier sounds like something you need, take a look at our post on the top air purifiers here to see what’s available.
+We also have a guide on the best air purifier with washable filter if you’re looking to save the most money.

 Basic Functions of Each Device